TeamDope/project2-hadoop/README.md

 * Yikun Qian

 ## Deliverable 2
+### 1. Issues with raw data:
+- 48 prices=0 in products
+- Duplicate customerid in customers (customerid=17829 appears twice)
 ## Deliverable 3

 **2. Performance on the view Using Partitioned Data vs. Performance on View Using Non-Partitioned Data